-Angela T. Carr hails from Glasgow, with roots in Donegal, and has lived and worked in Dublin since 1999.
+Angela T. Carr is poet, writer and creative writing facilitator.
+Originally from Glasgow, with roots in Donegal, she has lived and worked in Dublin since 1999.

 An Honours graduate of the Mackintosh School of Architecture, Glasgow School of Art and the University of Glasgow, Angela practised architecture in Ireland and the UK, to the level of Associate Director, taught at University College Dublin, and wrote about design for interiors magazines.

 At the age of 6 or 7, with a passion for reading, Angela thought it likely she would become a writer someday; in her 30’s she realised, for this to happen, she would also have to start.

 She took creative writing classes at the Irish Writers’ Centre in Dublin, in 2007 — later, focusing on poetry under the tutelage of Nuala Ni Dhomhnaill — and works primarily in short fiction and poetry.